 I like to classify good books in two categories:

-- The first category includes nice books that are well written, with an interesting texture; they provide the reader with all the details leaving no much space to the reader fantasy and imagination.
+- The first category includes books that are well written, with an interesting texture; they provide the reader with all the details leaving no much space to the reader fantasy and imagination.